italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 The sequence of steps is detailed.

-1. R1 detects port P1 failure and notifies P-PNC
+- step 1.
+R1 detects port P1 failure and notifies P-PNC

-2. P-PNC notifies MDSC of the failure
+- step 2.
+P-PNC notifies MDSC of the failure

-3. R1 triggers FRR to protect the IP flows steering
+- step 3.
+R1 triggers FRR to protect the IP flows steering

-4. R1 informs P-PNC of the switch to the backup path
+- step 4.
+R1 informs P-PNC of the switch to the backup path

-5. P-PNC notifies MDSC of the traffic switch
+- step 5.
+P-PNC notifies MDSC of the traffic switch

-6. R1 handles the mechanism to replicate the configuration of P1 to PP
+- step 6.
+R1 handles the mechanism to replicate the configuration of P1 to PP

-7. R1 informs P-PNC that PP is up and ready to forward traffic
+- step 7.
+R1 informs P-PNC that PP is up and ready to forward traffic

-8. P-PNC notifies MDSC that port PP is up and ready to forward traffic
+- step 8.
+P-PNC notifies MDSC that port PP is up and ready to forward traffic

-9. MDSC requires O-PNC to reconfigure ROADM1 access (both in the case of muxponder and transponder) and WDM connectivity if a transponder is used
+- step 9.
+MDSC requires O-PNC to reconfigure ROADM1 access (both in the case of muxponder and transponder) and WDM connectivity if a transponder is used

-10. O-PNC signals ROADM1 to reconfigure access (muxponder/transponder) and WDM connectivity (transponder)
+- step 10.
+O-PNC signals ROADM1 to reconfigure access (muxponder/transponder) and WDM connectivity (transponder)

-11. ROADM1 acknowledges to O-PNC
+- step 11.
+ROADM1 acknowledges to O-PNC

-12. O-PNC acknowledges to MDSC
+- step 12.
+O-PNC acknowledges to MDSC

-13. MDSC requires P-PNC to revert to the initial (primary) path
+- step 13.
+MDSC requires P-PNC to revert to the initial (primary) path

-14. P-PNC notifies R1 to revert to initial (primary) path
+- step 14.
+P-PNC notifies R1 to revert to initial (primary) path

-15. R1 notifies P-PNC of IP service switch and new port in use
+- step 15.
+R1 notifies P-PNC of IP service switch and new port in use

-16. P-PNC notifies MDSC of service switch and new port in use
+- step 16.
+P-PNC notifies MDSC of service switch and new port in use

 As in the previous cases, when port P1 on R1 is fixed, multilayer reversion {{ref-hitless-reversion}} to the initial configuration may happen. that is dependent on the network operator's preference.